 - Dependent children of WVU, WVU Research Corporation and University Innovation Corporation benefits-eligible employees who are enrolled as full-time, degree-seeking undergraduate students.

-- Dependent children must be under age 26 and certified as a dependent in accordance with health insurance plan guidelines.
+- Dependent children must be under age 26 and certified as a dependent in accordance with health insurance plan guidelines, with the exception of court-appointed legal guardianships.
 If the dependent is not enrolled on the employee's health insurance, he/she will be asked to submit documentation to verify eligibility during application process.

 - The student must maintain an overall or cumulative minimum 2.75 GPA.

-- The student must be enrolled at WVU Morgantown, WVU Keyser or WVU Beckley.
+- The student must be enrolled at WVU Morgantown, WVU Keyser, WVU Beckley or WVU Online.

 - Graduating seniors requiring less than full-time but at least half-time status the semester before graduation are eligible.